codatio/codat-docs/blog/241030-new-connection-failed-webhook.md

 authors: dcoplowe
 ---

-Following the release of our new event types earlier this month, we have expanded our support for connection-related notifications.
-The `connection.failed` webhook can be used to alert teams about any issues an SMB encounters while attempting to connect their business software.
+We have expanded our support for connection-related notifications.
+Use the `connection.failed` webhook to be alerted if your SMB customer encounters issues when connecting their business software.

 <!--truncate-->

 ## What's new?

-You can now subscribe to the connection.failed webhook, which details the failed connection and includes information on the specific error that occurred.
-This helps you quickly identify and address the issue at hand.
+You can now subscribe to the `connection.failed` webhook.
+It provides details of the failed connection, including information on the specific error that occurred.
+This helps you quickly identify and address the issue.

 ```json title="Connection event type schema structure"
 {